 There are many textbooks which describe formal Acceptance and Commitment Therapy (ACT) exercises and metaphors.
 However, there are often moments in therapy when we are not engaged in one of these formal exercises.
 Therapists can sometimes feel confusion or anxiety in these moments, wondering whether they are still engaging in ACT-consistent behaviours with their client.

-This workshop will explore what ACT looks like in the therapy room when moving beyond formal exercises and metaphors.
-The techniques described in this workshop are not a replacement for these more formal approaches, but rather strive to broaden the therapist’s repertoire of tools to enable them to engage in ACT-consistent interventions in a flexible manner, through regular clinical dialogue.
+This presentation will explore what ACT looks like in the therapy room when moving beyond formal exercises and metaphors.
+The techniques described in this presentation are not a replacement for these more formal approaches, but rather strive to broaden the therapist’s repertoire of tools to enable them to engage in ACT-consistent interventions in a flexible manner, through regular clinical dialogue.

-Please note this workshop will not review the basic components of the ACT model at an introductory level.
-For an online Introduction to ACT, register here.
+Please note this presentation will not review the basic components of the ACT model at an introductory level.
+You can book in for both workshops below.